-The Funds typically invest in several different asset classes, including Australasian equities and New Zealand fixed interest.
+The funds typically invest in several different asset classes, including Australasian equities and New Zealand fixed interest.
 Investment managers are often experts in some asset classes but not others.
 Therefore, we seek out specialist investment managers in each asset class.

 The funds of the Scheme are invested with some of the world's largest managers such as BlackRock for international equities and PIMCO for international fixed interest.
-We also use specialist investment managers JBWere (NZ) Pty Limited (JBWere) for Australasian equities, and Bancorp Treasury Services Limited (Bancorp) for New Zealand fixed interest and cash.
+We also use specialist investment managers JBWere (NZ) Pty Limited (JBWere) for Australasian equities and cash, and Nikko Asset Management New Zealand Limited (Nikko)1 for New Zealand fixed interest.